testify-project/semantic-testing.github.io/_posts/2000-01-06-integration-test.md

 **Goal**

-Insure a service provided by a module behaves exactly as you expect in isolation.
+A service provided by a module behaves exactly as you expect in isolation.

 **Objectives**

 * Load and initialize the module
 * Load resources used by the module
-* Retrieves the service from the module
+* Retrieve the service from the module
 * Implement one or more test cases that causes the service to fail
 * Implement one or more test cases that causes the service to passes
 * Deliver production code that has at least 80% code coverage